k4u5h4L/k4u5h4L/README.md

   <img src="https://media.giphy.com/media/3ohs4f2bZ4jSd2q5tS/giphy.gif" width="100" height="80" />
   <br><br>
   <p>
-     Hey there 👋, I'm Kaushal, a student studying Computer Science at the University of Warwick in the UK.
+     Hey there 👋, I'm Kaushal, a software engineer at Barclays, Glasgow, and a Computer Science MSc graduate from the University of Warwick in England.
 I'm a full stack developer, a cyber security enthusiast and an open source lover.
 I occasionally mess around with ML and AI with Python.
   </p>

   <br>